 Once you have decided on your venue and have one or two dates in mind, please call the ceremonies team to discuss your preferences and our availability.
-If you are unable to call, you are welcome to email us with your details, however we can only confirm current availability for one or two dates and we will need to speak to you in person to secure your booking.
+If you are unable to call, you are welcome to email us with your details; however we will need to speak to you in person to secure your booking.

 The ceremonies team take new bookings every day, so the availability changes constantly.
 In the time it would take us to check the diary and compile a list, the availability could easily change.
 For that reason we are unable to provide detailed lists of available dates and times.

 We are only able to reserve a ceremony date and time on payment of the current booking fee.

 To secure a booking for the date, time and venue of your choice, you will need to pay the non-refundable booking fee and provide the ceremonies team with your details.
 This process can be completed by telephone or in person at one of our main offices in Trowbridge, Chippenham or Salisbury.
 We are not able to accept bookings by email.

 It is possible to arrange a double wedding, or civil partnership ceremony, or to arrange perhaps a welcoming ceremony to follow a marriage.
 If you are considering a joint ceremony please contact us to discuss your ideas and requirements.